pdoahi/Descriptive-Analysis/README.md

 # Exploratory Data Analysis
-In this repository has two different project in which we analyzed:
+This repository has two different project in which we analyzed:

 1. Over ten thousand apps from the Google Play Store.